TylerMoua/LogisimDDF/README.md

 			There are various methods that print to the canvas. updateScreen is the main printing method this is called my LogicSimulator.
 It calls each individual printing/drawing method in a specific order.
 Of the other various

-### Print and Drawing Methods
+### Printing and Drawing Methods
 	There are three notable printing and drawing methods:
 		updatePlay: This method checks for an LED and if we’re playing and .eval returns true, then the LED will light up.
 		printWires: This method checks all the elements and, if the element has a connection(if element.a != null) , then it will drawWires to draw a wire from that elements output node to the connections input node.
 There is   		  a conditional to tell if it is the top of bottom node being wired to.
 This information is send to the 		drawWires method as well as the type of element.
 		drawWires: this method takes in a start point, end point, int value to tell which node is being wired, and a string for the type of element being wired.
 This information is used for the canvas to determine where an input node is on the screen.

 ### Menu Selection Handling